-Superseded and little used material is located in the compact shelving on the ground floor.
+Superseded and little used material is located in the compact shelving on the ground floor in Ranges 1-41 to 1-88.
 Annotated reports, including the Trinity Series, superseded state and federal statutory material, records and briefs of the United States Fourth Circuit Court of Appeals and the Virginia Supreme Court, old Martindale-Hubbells, Congressional Directories, and superseded treatises and monographs of historical value may be found here.
 The Circulation Department provides assistance in retrieving items from the compact shelving units.
 The circulation desk (Ext.
 8) may be reached on the intercom phone near these stacks.